Transmission Control Protocol: TCP checksum for IPv6

 When TCP runs over IPv6, the method used to compute the checksum is changed:

 Any transport or other upper-layer protocol that includes the addresses from the IP header in its checksum computation must be modified for use over IPv6, to include the 128-bit IPv6 addresses instead of 32-bit IPv4 addresses.

 A pseudo-header that mimics the IPv6 header for computation of the checksum is shown below.

-Source address: the one in the IPv6 header

-Destination address: the final destination; if the IPv6 packet doesn't contain a Routing header, TCP uses the destination address in the IPv6 header, otherwise, at the originating node, it uses the address in the last element of the Routing header, and, at the receiving node, it uses the destination address in the IPv6 header.